bernardpeh/practical-symfony-3/manuscript/Chapter_17.md

 -> ./scripts/createbundle Songbird NestablePageBundle
 ```

-run a git status to make sure everything is working.
-Do a git diff and you will see that the script does a lot of work for you.
+run a git status and you will see that the script does a lot of work for you.

 ```
 -> git status